Burragorang

 Burragorang or Burragorang Valley is a locality in the Macarthur Region of New South Wales, Australia, in Wollondilly Shire.
 It is home to Lake Burragorang, which is impounded by Warragamba Dam.
-It is located within the Blue Mountains National Park – specifically the Nattai National Park.
+It is partially encompassed by Blue Mountains National Park and Nattai National Park.

 History

+For thousands of years before British colonisation, the Burragorang area was inhabited by the Gandangara (or Gundagurra) people, who lived in the Blue Mountains and Southern Highlands region of New South Wales.

+In 1827, European graziers entered Burragorang with John Lacey being one of the first to take up land.
+Irish Catholic emancipist farmers like Patrick Carlon later settled in the valley during the 19th century.
+In 1877, a Catholic mission called St Joseph's was established to house and employ the remnant local Gandangara people.

-In 1827, the town of Burragorang was established as a mining town and up to the 1960s was a major supplier of coal.
-Moreover, lead and silver had also been mined in the valley until about 1927.
+Coal mining commenced in 1878 and, up to the 1960s, the area was a major supplier of coal.
+Lead and silver were also mined in the valley until about 1927.

-With the boom of Sydney's population after World War II, Warragamba Dam was constructed between 1948 and 1960 on the Warragamba River, inundating the Burragorang Valley, creating Lake Burragorang.
+With the boom in Sydney's population after World War II, the Warragamba Dam was constructed between 1948 and 1960 on the Warragamba River, inundating the Burragorang Valley, creating Lake Burragorang.
 Consequently, the town of Burragorang and others like it in the valley were lost under water.

 The area around Burragorang and Nattai had been home to numerous collieries from the 1920s to the 1990s, such as the Nattai-Bulli, Oakleigh, Wollondlly, Nattai North and Valley collieries.
 It is estimated 72 million tonnes of coal was mined in the Burragorang-Nattai region.
 The area also had deposits of oil shale, and some mining of shale occurred.

-The ABC programme A Drowned Valley by ABC Open producer Sean O'Brien documents former residents' memories of living in the valley before its inundation.
+The ABC programme, A Drowned Valley, by ABC Open producer, Sean O'Brien, documented former residents' memories of living in the valley before its inundation.